 5. Most strike ballots result in large majorities to take action but in many cases, these strikes cannot take place because the ballot fails to reach the legal turnout required of 50%.
 Our job as reps, activists and staff is to ensure we get the turnout we need so that members can strike if that is what they vote for.
-While we have a central staff team who will be text banking members throughout the ballot and regional teams who will work hard to support grassroots activity, all the academic research shows that it is regular, local contact with members that makes the difference.
+While we have a central staff team who will be texting members throughout the ballot and regional teams who will work hard to support grassroots activity, all the academic research shows that it is regular, local contact with members that makes the difference.
 With every single vote counting, whatever you can do - big or small - will make a difference.

 6. To positively influence turnout, we first need to organise ourselves.
-The BMA has called for our supporters in each Trust to form ballot campaign teams to contact members direct to educate them about the need to strike and critically to remind them to vote before the ballot ends.
-One structured way of doing this to create a workplace map using a simple process outlined in this video
+BMA Scotland has called for our supporters in each health board to form local campaign teams to contact members direct to educate them about the need to strike and critically to remind them to vote before the ballot ends.